Industry needs more young talent to keep financial advice accessible

-Although RDR and other global equivalents have led to an increase in standards within our industry, as well as qualifications and further clarity, the number of independent advisers has fallen considerably.
+Although RDR and other global equivalents have led to an increase in standards within our industry and qualifications and further clarity, the number of independent advisers has fallen considerably.

 Therefore, taking this into account, along with the time and financing it takes to sufficiently train independent financial advisers, we must work hard to attract young people to the industry as soon as possible.

 It is our job to highlight the rewarding career opportunities available within the energetic, vibrant financial advisory sector to the next generation of advisers.

 As such, many firms and groups are endeavouring to considerably increase the number of graduates it takes from their Programme’s this year.

 The programmes often provide graduates with a fast-track route to performance success in this industry and will help to introduce new talent to the sector to cater to rising demand.